April 2

 Recommendation

 The VacMaster VP210 is a great chamber vacuum sealer.
 If you want the heavy duty build, this is the one to go with.
-It's a no-frills option, but it pulls incredibly strong vacuum, and the maintenance-free dry piston pump makes it super easy to use and maintain.
-You should get great service from this chamber vac for years to come.
+It's a no-frills option, but it pulls incredibly strong vacuum, and the maintenance-free dry piston pump makes it easy to use and maintain.
+You'll get great service from this chamber vac for years to come.

 Review: VacMaster VP220 Chamber Vacuum Sealer